 Increased hydroelectric power generation will likely be an important part of the government’s energy policy.
 Plans include further upgrades of the upper stations on the Sava River and completing a chain of six new plants on the lower Sava.
 The government has invested in a series of hydropower plants since 2004 and recently announced construction of new hydropower plants on the middle Sava River, with expected investments of EUR 1.7 billion.
 There are also plans to upgrade three plants on the Drava River, and feasibility studies are underway for additional small hydroelectric power projects.
 Together with the new plants, these renovations will create an additional 470 MW of hydroelectric capacity by 2024.

 Slovenia currently operates one coal-fired thermal power plant – the 600 MW Thermal Power Plant Šoštanj sixth unit (TEŠ), which came into operation in 2014.
-In March 2021, the Ministry of Infrastructure announced plans to phase out coal by 2033, adopting a more ambitious timeline than was initially considered.
+In January 2022, Slovenian government adopted a national strategy to phase out coal by 203, adopting a more ambitious timeline than was initially considered.
 The phase out of coal would include the premature closure of the TEŠ sixth unit, which has a lifecycle until 2054.
-However, the Slovenian government has not yet adopted the plan, which would also have to receive approval of the Parliament.
-Separately the government is also considering gas-fired power generation, including a 60 MW unit in Šoštanj.
-One new gas-fired unit in Brestanica went online in 2018 and another one in June 2021.
+Now with a clear phaseout timeline, Slovenia can begin drawing EUR 248.38 million from the EU Just Transition Fund.
+Despite this official timeline, the PM Golob government, which came to power in April 2022, recently vowed to phase out coal on an accelerated schedule – by 2030 at the latest.

 While the gas and oil markets have made progress toward privatization, electricity production remains largely in state hands.
 Holding Slovenske Elektrarne (HSE) owns and manages a series of electricity production plants, primarily hydropower and Thermal Power Plant Šoštanj.
 GEN Energija manages a nuclear plant as well as several hydropower units.
 GEN Energija has prepared tentative plans for a second nuclear production facility at the Krško nuclear power plant to provide 1,000-1,600 MW by 2030.
 In July 2021, following Parliament’s approval of Slovenia’s long-term climate strategy, the Ministry of Infrastructure issued the energy permit for the second reactor at Krško nuclear power plant, sending a strong signal on the future role of nuclear energy in Slovenia’s energy mix.
 The energy permit allows GEN Energija to move forward with the planning process for the second reactor, including finalizing the location, conducting the environmental impact assessment, obtaining the building permit, and determining financing options, and selecting the vendor.
 Despite Krško’s recent lifecycle extension through 2043, forecasts show Slovenia will be unable to meet domestic energy production needs by 2025.
 Westinghouse supplies Krško’s fuel rods, Urenco supplies its fuel, and, in 2017, the U.S. firm Holtec won the contract to develop a dry cask nuclear waste storage facility.